Our Services

 Helpful Resources

-Sudafed can keep you awake because pseudoephedrine stimulates the nervous system, and pregnancy can amplify this effect due to hormonal shifts, a higher baseline heart rate, and already lighter sleep.
+Sudafed (pseudoephedrine) can cause insomnia because it stimulates the central nervous system.
+During pregnancy, this stimulant effect may feel stronger due to hormonal changes, an elevated resting heart rate, and naturally lighter sleep.

 If you're pregnant and battling a stuffy nose, you're not alone.
 Nasal congestion is extremely common during pregnancy due to hormonal changes and increased blood flow to the nasal passages.
 Many women reach for Sudafed (pseudoephedrine) for relief — only to find themselves staring at the ceiling hours later.